Universal Basic Income for All Illinoisans

 How small is it?
 Tiny!
 Less than 1/10 of 1% of the daily notional value of each contract.* The financial sector moves trillions of dollars each day - $6.8 trillion to be exact.

 We're asking for only $122 billion.
-What this means is that, after just 8 minutes of trading every day, our state handles enough cash to lift 650,000 of our neighbors out of poverty.
+What this means is that, after just 8 minutes of trading on any given day, our state handles enough cash to lift 650,000 of our neighbors out of poverty.
 We believe it's time we did that.

 Each day, at the close of trading, central clearinghouses and intermediaries will collect the Equity Fee and remit it to the state every two weeks.